Skip to main content

 Reserve

-• Authentic North-West Frontier cuisine
+• Authentic North-West Cuisine

-Authentic North-West Frontier cuisine
+Authentic North-West Cuisine

 Next

-Handi Restaurant
+Handi

-Handi Restaurant
+Handi

 The word "Handi" derives from the Indian Sub-Continent and given to a specific shaped cooking vessel made from either copper or clay.
-Handi is headed by our Indian Chef Ashwani Mall who brings the unique flavors of North-West Frontier cooking to Le Meridien Jakarta.
+Handi is headed by our Indian Chef Alok Mondal who brings the unique flavors of North-West Frontier cooking to Le Meridien Jakarta.
 He is able to showcase his vast array of culinary skills which he has acquired by working in some of the finest Indian Restaurants.

 Featured Offers